-Salmon Creek Farm was established in 1971 as a commune by a group of young people disenchanted with mainstream society and searching for something else.
-Along with many other communes in this region at the time, SCF grew out of the student protest culture of the late 60’s, resisting the Vietnam war and general mindless consumer conformity, while promoting issues like civil rights, gay liberation and environmental consciousness.
-Turning their back on systems they no longer believed in, they learned how to build their own homes, make their own clothes, grow their own food while living communally, exploring Native American rituals and practicing consensus decision-making.
+Salmon Creek Farm was established as a commune in 1971 by a group of young people disenchanted with mainstream society and searching for something else.
+Along with many other communes in Albion, California, SCF grew out of the student protest culture of the late 60’s, resisting the Vietnam war and general mindless consumer conformity, while promoting issues like civil rights, gay liberation, and environmental consciousness.
+Turning their back on systems they no longer believed in, they learned how to build their own homes, make their own clothes, grow their own food while living communally, exploring Native American rituals, and practicing consensus decision-making.

 Salmon Creek Farm is not open to the public.
-The commune is officially in session from March through October and (as of Fall 2017) cabins are available for short-term rentals from November through February.
-Secluded cabins are rustic but fully furnished with kitchenette, hot water, outdoor shower, outhouse, wood stove, electricity and wifi.
+The commune is officially in session from April through October and (as of Fall 2017) cabins are available for short-term rentals from November through February.
+The secluded cabins are rustic but fully furnished with kitchenette, hot water, outdoor shower, outhouse, wood stove, electricity and wifi.
 There is a shared sauna, work area, lounge, kitchen and dining hall for daily communal meals.

-Trial visits by students & recent grads (21 years & up), experienced carpenters/builders, and farmer/gardeners are occasionally offered.
+Trial visits by students and recent grads (21 years and up), experienced carpenters/builders, and farmer/gardeners are occasionally offered.
 Send a brief letter of interest describing what you would want to learn/do and what you could offer/share, including complete contact information and any links to your work: Salmon Creek Farm, P.O.
 Box 909, Albion, CA 95410.

 The annual calendar is anchored by seasonal projects and activities in the cabins, woods, gardens, orchard, coast and local landscapes.
 Spring / Summer: planting, sowing, cultivating, weeding, building, tending.
 Fall / Winter: harvesting, preserving, trail-blazing, foraging, pruning, chopping, knitting, writing.
 And always cooking, cleaning, dancing/moving, publishing, repairing, resource/waste managing (water, power, compost, humanure) and exploring.
 There are visits to the neighboring swimming hole when warm and local hot springs when cool…